Opinion | The CDC’s new mask guidelines finally got it right

 Plus, there are other ways to protect vulnerable populations.
 The Biden administration must commit to doing far more to make antiviral treatments and preventive antibodies available to them.
 The federal government should make N95s or their equivalent widely accessible and free of charge to all who want to keep masking.
 Businesses can also do their part, for example, by designating specific hours for shoppers during which everyone must don high-quality masks.

-No matter what guidance the CDC released, they would been accused of going too far or not far enough.
-This time, I think they’ve got it about right.
+No matter what guidance the CDC released, it would been accused of going too far or not far enough.
+This time, I think it has it about right.
 Of course, I wish this guidance arrived a few weeks earlier, before governors took it upon themselves to remove mandates in nearly all states.
-Still, it’s better late than never, and I’m relieved that the CDC has finally signaled that we need to live with covid-19 and remove restrictions while we can, with the understanding that they may need to return in the future.
+Still, it’s better late than never, and I’m relieved that the CDC has finally signaled that we need to live with covid-19 and remove restrictions while we can, with the understanding that they might need to return in the future.